 A detailed analysis by Accenture and GE, however, revealed that in the Connect-Monitor-Analyze-Predict-Optimize continuum, companies reported a higher percentage of Analyze activity than Connect and Monitor over the course of IoT’s time in their industrial space.
 This is consistent with what we find when we talk with customers – and woefully out of sequence.

 In an increasingly connected world, these findings suggest a disconnect.
 They suggest that the conduit for the voluminous data arrived before the connections that would drive the collection and monitoring of the right actionable data were made.
 The raw data may not have been correlated to the specific insights required.

 Nowadays we’re seeing plant professionals taking a step back and asking: what is the value of this dashboard I have today – or the one I will have in the future?
 As management of plants and other assets grows more complex, integrating automated monitoring of key performance indicators at the discrete level is a built-in safeguard against unplanned downtime or consequential damages.
 That is where the value begins.

 Discrete IoT sees a large enterprise asset as a system of systems.
 Every subsystem contributes to the overall performance of the asset and expertise in that subsystem is required to predict its failure.
-Consider which products in a subsystem contain safety, reliability and productivity insights.
-Connectors, hose, tubing, pumps, motors, actuators and filters all contain them.
+Consider which products in a subsystem contain safety, reliability, and productivity insights.
+Connectors, hoses, tubing, pumps, motors, actuators, and filters all contain them.